 sudo -v && wget -nv -O- https://download.calibre-ebook.com/linux-installer.sh | sudo sh /dev/stdin

 After that open Konsole and run the following commands:

 sudo apt-get install nmap

 sudo apt-get install traceroute

 sudo apt install kazam

 Redshift is used to reduce eyestrain.
-After package installation you need to install Redshift Control widget from KDE Store.
+After package installation, you need to install the Redshift Control widget from KDE Store.

-KDE Neon now comes with built in Night Color package.
+KDE Neon now comes with a built-in Night Color package.
 You can configure it by opening Night Color.
-Since it's fresh addition you may experience small bug as did I. Instead of switching to night mode software starts flickering modes on and off.
-But solution is pretty simple, you need to open ~/.config/kwinrc and delete whole [Night Color] section.
+Since it's fresh addition you may experience a small bug as did I. Instead of switching to night mode software starts flickering modes on and off.
+But the solution is pretty simple, you need to open ~/.config/kwinrc and delete the whole [Night Color] section.
 After that reboot your machine and now it should work fine.
 I am sure this small bug will be solved very soon.

 Copy ~/.local/share/local-mail and press check email before adding identities and emails to sync emails with Akonadi.
 Spoiler: Resources will be used a lot depending on your total mailbox size.

 Contact - Export to vCards 4 and then import on the new host machine.
 This step gives you syncronization of Calendar, To-do List and Journal data.